Spring Cleaning with Purpose: Where to Donate Unwanted Items [London, Kitchener, Ottawa]

 🧹 London, Ontario

-Located at 872 Dundas Street, this community-driven initiative supports individuals facing poverty by providing free access to clothing, household items, and more.
+Located at 872 Dundas Street, this community-driven initiative supports individuals facing poverty.
+They offer free access to clothing, household items, and more.
 They accept in-season clothing, small household appliances, bedding, and toiletries.
 Please ensure items are clean and in excellent condition.

 This organization assists individuals experiencing homelessness.
-They accept donations of adult colouring books, coloured pencils, markers, board games/puzzles, and jewelry-making supplies.
+They accept donations such as adult coloring books, colored pencils, markers, board games/puzzles, and jewelry-making supplies.
 Donations can be dropped off at 602 Queens Ave.

 Diabetes Canada will pick up unwanted items.
 Check out their list for what they will and won't pick up.

-Located at 281 Wellington Street, accepts toiletries, new socks and undergarments for both men and women, non-perishable food items, and financial donations.
+The Salvation Army at 281 Wellington Street accepts toiletries and new socks and undergarments for both genders.
+They also welcome non-perishable food items and financial donations.
 Their donation drop-off is open daily from 10:00 a.m. to 10:00 p.m.
 For more details, you can reach them at (519) 661-0343 ext.
 235.

-Located at 566 Dundas Street, is a safe haven for women facing homelessness, violence, or poverty.
-They accept a wide range of items, including new or gently used clothing, shoes, outerwear, jewelry, accessories, housewares, books, toys, electronics (flat screen TVs only), and even small furniture.
-Donations can be dropped off on weekdays between 10:00 a.m. and 8:00 p.m., and weekends from 10:30 a.m. to 1:30 p.m.
+Located at 566 Dundas Street, My Sisters' Place is a safe haven for women facing homelessness or violence.
+They accept new or gently used clothing, shoes, outerwear, jewelry, accessories, housewares, books, toys, electronics (flat screen TVs only), and even small furniture.
+Donations can be dropped off on weekdays from 10:00 a.m. to 8:00 p.m. and weekends from 10:30 a.m. to 1:30 p.m.

-Operated by Mission Services of London at 42 Stanley Street, supports families experiencing homelessness.
-They welcome donations of clothing, hygiene items, and other essentials that help families in transition.
+Operated by Mission Services of London at 42 Stanley Street, they support families experiencing homelessness.
+They welcome donations of clothing, hygiene items, and other essentials to help families in transition.
 It’s best to contact them at (519) 673-4114 to confirm current needs.

 🧼 Kitchener, Ontario